 2.4.
 On its own open auctions, BCA will never provide any opportunity of bulk purchase for the buyers.

 2.5.
 A Bidder is entitled to Bid on Vehicles at Auctions.
-A Bid is unconditional and irrevocable for a period of two working days after the end of the Bidding period.
+A bid is unconditional and irrevocable for a period of 24 hours after the end of the bidding period.

 2.6.
 BCA reserves the right, including after Bids have been made, to withdraw Vehicles from sale or Auction and to remedy mistakes, without the Bidder being entitled to derive any rights from his/her previous Bid.